 Right next door to the Glendive Dinosaur and fossil museum is the Frontier Gateway Museum.
 You'll also find dinosaur and fossil exhibits here but you'll also find exhibits about the history of the area, to include some outdoor/open air exhibits in the back.
 This museum is free, so make sure you stop by and check it out.
 I love a good freebie, don't you?

 And, while not a museum, stop in and see the 38 foot replica of a T-Rex at Hell Creek Music on Merrill Avenue.
 After you've gotten a gander at this big beast, walk a couple of blocks down and get yourself some ice cream or a coffee at Cravins.
-Looking at all those dinosaur bones will make you want ice cream, don't you know.

 If you do both museums and Hell Creek Music, allow at least 2.5 hours.
 You'll be able to get through the Frontier Gateway Museum fairly quickly and unless you want to browse the music store, there's not much reason to linger in with the 38 foot T-Rex but I'd recommend at least 90-minutes in the Glendive Dinosaur and Fossil Museum.
 Even though I'm pretty skeptical of the theories they're pushing, it was still a really well-done museum and we could have easily spent more time here than we did.